Farnaz4/BasicBankingSystem/README.md

 # BasicBankingSystem
-This was created using basic concepts of OOP with Python
+This was created using basic concepts of OOP with Python.